-Applicable Engine Model Years; Manufacturers, or Use Mitigation Measure Percent Reductions NOx PM 10 1993-2002; specific 4-stroke diesel engines - contact manufacturer Retrofit with DPF from Lubrizol, Cleaire, Donaldson 0-25% 85% 1993-2003; specific 4-stroke diesel engines without EGR - contact manufacturer Retrofit with an ARB Level 3 verified DPF from ECS-Lubrizol 0% 85% 1993-2002; Caterpillar with PSA bi-fuel system Retrofit with an ARB Level 3 verified DPF from Clean Air Power 0% 85% 1993-2002; specific 4-stroke diesel engines used as emergency generators - contact manufacturer Retrofit with an ARB Level 3 verified DPF from Clean Air systems 0% 85% 1991 - 2002; many 4-stroke diesel engines over 150 bhp - contact manufacturer Retrofit with an ARB level 1 verified DOC from Cleaire, Donaldson, or Lubrizol 0-25% 25%
+Applicable Engine Model Years; Mitigation Measure Percent R eductions Manufacturers, or Use o o NOx PM 10 1993-2002; specific 4-stroke diesel engines - contact manufacturer Retrofit with DPF from Lubrizol, Cleaire, Donaldson 0-25% 85% 1993-2003; specific 4-stroke diesel engines without EGR - contact manufacturer Retrofit with an ARB Level 3 verified DPF from ECS-Lubrizol 0% 85% 1993-2002; Caterpillar with PSA bi-fuel system Retrofit with an ARB Level 3 verified DPF from Clean Air Power 0% 85% 1993-2002; specific 4-stroke diesel engines used as emergency generators - contact manufacturer Retrofit with an ARB Level 3 verified DPF from Clean Air systems 0% 85% 1991 - 2002; many 4-stroke diesel engines over 150 bhp - contact manufacturer Retrofit with an ARB level 1 verified DOC from Cleaire, Donaldson, or Lubrizol 0-25% 25%

 Source: Monterey Bay Unified Air Pollution Control District (MBUAPCD), CEQA Air Quality Guidelines, February 2008.
 DPF = Diesel Particulate Filter.
 DOC = Diesel Oxidation Catalyst.

 12.4 Land Use

 On-road vehicles serve as one of the greatest contributors to air pollutants in the world.
 In residential, commercial, and industrial areas where the population density is higher than average, the problem with vehicle emissions may be more apparent.
 To mitigate these emissions, a facility should implement transportation demand management measures (TDM) which work to reduce or eliminate trips or total vehicle miles traveled (VMT).
 Mitigation measures at commercial, industrial, and institutional worksites may be implemented when modification of the employee travel pattern is feasible.
 This means that the facility can provide transportation, implement compressed work schedules, or develop park-and-ride lots that accommodate its employees.
-For residential areas, building pedestrian facilities and bicycle paths that connect to an external network to encourage alternatives to vehicle use, though the effectiveness of land use measures to reduce trips and VMT.
+For residential areas, building pedestrian facilities and bicycle paths that connect to an external network to encourage alternatives to vehicle use, though the effectiveness of these measures is minimal.
+Several studies have been conducted to determine the effectiveness of land use measures to reduce trips and VMT.
 Table 12-11 provides an estimate of the effectiveness of these measures.